Create an account sign-up-diamond

 Already a member?
 Login

 Hi everyone!
 Lynn Campbell here, co-founder of 10Adventures, writing from the charming mountain town of Chamonix.
-I’m here preparing for my upcoming trek on the iconic Tour du Mont Blanc (TMB), and I wanted to share a few thoughts (and a bit of inspiration) for anyone planning this bucket-list adventure.
+I’m here preparing for my upcoming trek on the iconic Tour du Mont Blanc tours (TMB), and I wanted to share a few thoughts (and a bit of inspiration) for anyone planning this bucket-list adventure.

 Photo of Lynn out hiking